Collaborative Honeypot Defense in UAV Networks: A Learning-Based Game Approach: Optimal Contract Design in Partial Information Asymmetry

 where $\mathfrak{R}$, $A_j$, and $\Delta C_j$ are defined as follows:

 \end{theorem}

 \begin{IEEEproof} Please refer to Appendix F. \end{IEEEproof}

-\emph{Remark.} If $\mathbf{S}^*=\{S_{j}^*\}_{j\in \mathcal{J}'}$ is an non-decreasing sequence (i.e., C1 holds), $\mathbf{S}^*$ is the solution of Problem~{2-1}.
-Nevertheless, the monotonicity constraint C1 may not hold in general UAV type distributions.
+\emph{Remark.} If $\mathbf{S}^*=\{S_{j}^*\}_{j\in \mathcal{J}'}$ is an non-decreasing sequence (i.e., C1 holds), {then} $\mathbf{S}^*$ is the solution of Problem~{2-1}.
+Nevertheless, the monotonicity constraint C1 may not hold in general {UAV's} type distributions.
 Based on \cite{5738226}, a dynamic VDD size assignment method is designed to cope with this issue through bunching and ironing.

 \begin{theorem} Define ${\tilde y}_n^*=\mathop {{\arg\max} }\nolimits_ { {y_n}} {\Gamma_n(y_n)}$ and $\Gamma_n(y)$ as a convex function of $y$, $\forall n=1,\cdots,N$.
 If $\tilde{y}_N^* \geq \tilde{y}_2^* \geq \cdots \geq \tilde{y}_1^*$ holds, we have $y_1^*=y_2^*=\cdots=y_N ^*$, where